RCtoDC/RCtoDC-Toolkit/README.md

 - **Contacts for Expert Advice:**
   - **Media Production 100 GmbH**: Leading partner in RCtoDC project responsible for Toolkit.
-  - **Orusla:** Expertise in project management, standards and cultural heritage.
+  - **Orsula:** Expertise in project management, standards and cultural heritage.
   - **Verus Digital:** Technical experts and producer of equipment.
   - **Artec 3D:** Technical experts and producer of equipment.
   - **Vektra Vision:** Technical experts.